BibleClinger/F4DXWrapper/README.md

 * The Windows API for Direct3D 9: https://docs.microsoft.com/en-us/windows/win32/api/_direct3d9/.
 This resource is necessary for any D3D9 project.
 * Matt's Webcorner's D3D9Interceptor: http://graphics.stanford.edu/~mdfisher/D3D9Interceptor.html.
 Matt's work was very helpful in understanding how to intercept D3D9 calls.

+# Disclaimer

+This project is not affilliated with Benchmark Sims.
+It is a 3rd party DLL designed to support Falcon BMS server administrators.